updated 9/30/20 – many additions and clarifications

 and [that] he is a rewarder of them that diligently seek him.

 The trial of faith is the key to understand how to walk in the victory that faith assures and to live in God’s promises.
-It is where faith starts after hearing the Word that proceeds from the mouth of God.
-It is at the trial of faith that faith most often meets its death.
+Faith starts after hearing the Word that proceeds from the mouth of God.
+It is at the trial of that faith where faith most often meets its death.
+We have failed to teach about the trial of faith which explains why there is so little faith in the church today.

 The answer has been in plain sight, but natural-minded teachers have taught unbelief and used natural reasoning to explain why faith in God’s promises does not work and is not supposed to work.
+The church has been teaching and being led by things that are seen, while the realm of God and His kingdom is about things not seen.
 Walking by faith glorifies God and is the only way to please Him, Yet we do not talk about faith.

 My objective is to show the way to victory in our trial of faith and that there is no victory without a trial of faith.